 The signs of ovulation vary from woman to woman.
 It is possible that some women will not even experience ovulation symptoms.
-The time of ovulation varies for every woman.
-Some women ovulate like clock work on the same day of their cycle every month.
-Other women may ovulate on varying days each month.
+In addition, the time of ovulation differs for every woman.
+Some women ovulate like clock work on the same day of their cycle every month, and other women may ovulate on varying days each month.

 Narrowing down the window of time when ovulation may occur is the first step to identifying and tracking your ovulation symptoms.
 Your next step is to pay attention to signs that may indicate that you are ovulating.

-Getting pregnant is tied to ovulation and it is important to make sure that you are familiar with ovulation and how it all works.
-Take your time now and learn about ovulation, the signs, and how to track it so that you can get pregnant quicker and easier.
+Getting pregnant is tied to ovulation, therefore it is important to make sure that you are familiar with ovulation and how it works.
+Take time now to learn about ovulation, its signs, and how to track it so that you can get pregnant quicker and easier.

-If you are trying to conceive, here is the Essential Guide you need for getting pregnant quicker.
+If you are trying to conceive, here is the Essential Guide you need for getting pregnant.

 - Change in cervical fluid.
 Cervical fluid that resembles “egg whites” is a sign that you are near ovulation or are ovulating.
 Every woman can experience her own type of cervical fluid, and not all cervical fluid looks the same.
 Ovulation usually takes place on the day a woman has the most amount of wet fluid.
 There are products available to help improve cervical fluid production if that is an issue.